vyp/dots/readme.md

 # #goals

-‼ This is just an outline, for expanded thoughts and reasoning, see [./doc/choices.org].
+‼ This is just an outline, for expanded thoughts and reasoning, see [choices].

 1. **Free Software:**